minthemiddle/annotate-messages-in-terminal/README.md

-# Annotate requests with LLM
+# Annotate messages with classes in terminal

-Annotate requests on B2B marketplaces.
+Annotate messages with classes in the terminal.

 - `pip install pandas rich`
 - `cp config.ini.example config.ini`